auth0-blog/laravel-api-auth/README.md

 php artisan serve
 ```

+If you get the message that your app key is missing, click on the button to generate one, and then refresh.

 ## Testing

 The endpoints to get all comments and get a single comment should be public and accessible without an access token.
 Run the following cURL command and you should get a response with all comments.